noahsc0tt/notes-webapp/README.md

-This repository is a web-based notes application.
+This repository is a web-based notes application for UCL COMP0002.